cybercongress/cybercongress/ecosystem/Gift FAQ and general gift information.md

 Simply put - no. You don't need to worry about this as long as cyber is alive and you have the keys to claim the gift.

 ### So, I've received a gift.
 What can I do with it now?
-Start playing [The Game](https://cybercongress.ai/game-of-links/)!
+Start playing [The Game of Links](https://cybercongress.ai/playing-gol/)!
 By playing you can receive more tokens!
 The Game of Links is a game with a lot of technical disciplines and incentives.
 The main goal of the participants is to win, as many tokens as possible, from cyber~Congress and its seed donators.

 Follow [this guide](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#playing-gol) to learn how to play!